 However, there is a catch - the award will only be granted to students attending a college or any other post-secondary institution in Florida.

-Since its inception in 1997, The Florida Bright Futures Program has helped over 725,000 Florida residents continue and complete their post-secondary education.
-In the 2021-2022 school year, 16% of eligible recipients received funding.
+Since its inception in 1997, the Florida Bright Futures Program has helped over 725,000 Florida residents continue and complete their post-secondary education.
+In the previous school year, 16% of eligible recipients received funding.

 The Florida Bright Futures Program provides financial grants per credit or course taken throughout a student’s post-secondary career.
 Those eligible are first granted the funds within their first year of post-secondary schooling.
 They must renew their eligibility each year by maintaining a specific grade point average.

 The GPA requirement differs for each award–with this said, The Florida Bright Futures Program offers four different types of scholarships awards:

 We will explain these types of scholarship awards below.

 The Florida Academic Scholars Award (FAS), possibly the most prestigious and competitive of the four, provides up to 100% tuition reimbursement for eligible recipients.
 On average, successful applicants of this award use it to fund their undergraduate degree.